CDL-Quantum/CohortProject_2022/Week3_Shor/INSTRUCTIONS.md

 The particulars of this fictional algorithm and how it works are not important.
 Rather, we will be judging how your creation portrays the risks and the benefits present in this situation.

+Develop your solution in your [Business Application](./Business_Application.md) file, and don't forget to include a link to your 90-second video!

 ### Once you are comfortable with the above tasks, you may turn to one or more of the below optional **Challenges** for any time remaining in your project.